dankinder/qpipe/README.md

 Open("myfile.txt").into(Print()).execute()
 ```

-Emitters like Open can start generating output using just constructor
+Pipes like Open can start generating output using just constructor
 arguments, but others (like Print) won't do anything unless values are piped
 into them.
-Passing a list (or any iterable) to the provided Iter emitter works
+Passing a list (or any iterable) to the provided Iter qpipe works
 for this.

 ```python